J-SIT/distributed-threatfeed/README.md

 I used an Alpine Linux, installed nginx git and openssl and then loaded the data from GitHub using a script.

 We created a GitHub DeployKey so that the private repository can be retrieved.
+(GitHub repository settings --> Deploy keys)

 ```sh
 ssh-keygen -t ed25519 -C ‘deploy-key’ -f ./id_deploy_key -N ‘’